Dartvauder/NeuroSandboxWebUI/README.md

 ## How to use:

-* First download and the models by folders.
+* First download the models by folders.
 Model paths: LLM = inputs/text/llm_models
 #### Optional: Voice sample = inputs/audio/voices; Avatars = inputs/image/avatars
 * To begin, select your model in the `LLM` drop-down list, enter (or say) your prompt and press `generate` button and receive your text response.
 If you want, you can choose an `avatar`
 #### Optional: You can also `enable TTS` mode and select the `voice` and `language` you need to get an audio response